Technology configurations for decarbonizing residential heat supply through district heating and implications for the electricity network: INTRODUCTION

 Another gap persists in the literature: existing studies strive to identify the ‘‘least-cost’’ technology configuration\textemdash under a handful of narrative scenarios\textemdash required to decarbonize DHNs \cite{Ashfaq2018_energy, Popovski2019_energy, Aunedi2020_ae}.
 However, not looking beyond the ‘‘least-cost’’ solution can be short-sighted due to the inability of cost-optimization models to capture harder-to-model dimensions such as structural uncertainty, social acceptance, system resilience, and other political aspects \cite{VOLL2015_optimum_not_enough, NEUMANN_2023_broad_range, sinha2024_nc}.
 This is particularly relevant in the context of decarbonizing DHNs as it requires long-term investment decisions under deep uncertainty, and involves multiple stakeholders with potentially conflicting objectives.
 For instance, while residual heat from industries is a cost-effective, low-carbon heat source, its long-term availability is uncertain as industries decarbonize or may relocate \cite{LYGNERUD_2018_residual_heat_risks}.
 Public opposition may limit the deployment of geothermal heat sources \cite{COUSSE_2021_geothermal_resisitance}, while space limitations may restrict the build-out of pipeline infrastructure needed to connect remote heat sources to demand \cite{SNEUM_2025_pipeline_constraints}.
-These multi-dimensional uncertainties are difficult to parameterize in a model, making the insistence on a single ‘‘least-cost’’ solution of limited practical use to real-world stakeholders \cite{lombardi_2023_what_is_redundant, lombardi_2025_mga_perspective}.
+These multi-dimensional uncertainties are difficult to parameterize in a model; even sensitivity and parametric uncertainty analysis methods \cite{Lund_2018_beyond_sensitivity} are ill-suited to capture these structural uncertainties, making the insistence on a single ‘‘least-cost’’ solution of limited practical use to real-world stakeholders \cite{lombardi_2023_what_is_redundant, lombardi_2025_mga_perspective}.

 Moreover, studies that focus solely on the ‘‘least-cost’’ system design provide limited generalizable insights for accelerating the decarbonization of DHNs in other regions.
 This is because DHNs are inherently local systems, and technology choices are strongly shaped by site-specific or local conditions.
 For instance, the uneven distribution of geothermal resources across Europe \cite{mathiesen2025_heat_roadmap_eu} implies that geothermal heat might be technically infeasible in some regions, despite being a cost-effective heat source.
 The potential for exploiting residual heat also varies across regions, as its feasibility depends on proximity to demand centers and the temporal alignment between industrial activities and local heat demand.
 Regions with a highly congested electricity network may experience a significant slowdown in the uptake of P2H technologies, regardless of their economic attractiveness.
 All these factors play out at a more local scale and define what is technically and socially feasible before cost considerations.
 Therefore, the lack of analysis beyond purely economic assessment leaves planners with a limited understanding of how disparities in local conditions reshape DHN design, specifically regarding the trade-offs that arise when the deployment of specific technologies is constrained by local conditions.